Howard Hamlin: Character biography

+Background

-Hamlin is a skilled and affluent lawyer and one of the managing partners of the Albuquerque law firm Hamlin Hamlin & McGill (HHM).
+Howard Hamlin is a skilled and affluent lawyer and one of the managing partners of the Albuquerque law firm Hamlin Hamlin & McGill (HHM).
 The firm was originally established by Howard's father George and Chuck McGill, who later added Howard as a partner.
 When George died and Chuck became housebound as a result of his supposed electromagnetic hypersensitivity, Howard became the firm's managing partner.

 When Chuck brings his younger brother Jimmy from Chicago to turn him away from his conman past, Howard agrees to employ Jimmy in HHM's mail room.
 Jimmy becomes impressed with Chuck's legal work as well as that of Kim Wexler, a law student who also works in the mail room, leading Jimmy to get his own law degree through correspondence school.
 After Jimmy passes the bar exam, Chuck secretly instructs Howard to deny him advancement at HHM.
-Unaware of Chuck's machinations, Jimmy becomes resentful towards Howard and starts his own moderately successful practice from an office in the back of a nail salon.
+Unaware of Chuck's machinations, Jimmy becomes resentful towards Howard and starts his own practice from an office in the back of a nail salon, which eventually becomes successful.

 With Chuck unable to leave his house, Howard attempts to buy out his share of the partnership with a token payment.
 As Chuck's caregiver and de facto guardian, Jimmy refuses and demands that if Howard buys Chuck out, he pay the full value.

-Howard drives a 1998 Jaguar XJ8, with the license plate "NAMAST3" (namaste).
+Howard drives a dark green 1998 Jaguar XJ8, with the license plate "NAMAST3" (namaste).